bvadnai/InfiniteScrollDemo/README.md

 The challenge is to make this scrolling experience as smooth as possible, considering the [cap on GitHub's Search API](https://developer.github.com/v3/search/#rate-limit) and other limitations.

 ### Before you run the app
 Make sure you've replaced the placeholder with your access token [here](https://github.com/bvadnai/InfiniteScrollDemo/blob/5fe914923b6fe28e5dc0607d981130dcaa0e9d3b/InfiniteScrollDemo/Services/Networking/Implementation/GitHubSearch.swift#L13).
-I made a syntax error deliberately so you don't have to search for it.
+I left a syntax error in that line deliberately, so you won't have to search across the project for it.